Tatars in Bulgaria: Immigration in the 18th and 19th centuries

+20th century

 The period from the Treaty of Neuilly to the Treaty of Craiova (1919–1940) saw a number of radical changes.
 Southern Dobruja, home to two-thirds of Bulgaria's Tatar population, was annexed to Romania.
 The Tatars found themselves in a state with large Tatar populations around Medgidia, Mangalia, and Köstence (Constanţa).
 On the other hand, the start of this period coincided with a short-lived Tatar nation-state in Crimea and the constitution of the Turkish secular state.
 Modern Tatar nationalism embraced Pan-Turkism and turned to Ankara for support as a result of Kemalist propaganda.
 This period saw large-scale Tatar emigration to Turkey and the establishment of a circle around the magazine "Emel" (1929-1930 in Dobrich), which used Pan-Turkic slogans as a cover for the promulgation of Turkish policies.
 Arguably, this was the beginning of the political Turkification of Tatars (Antonov, 1995).

 The general tendencies remained the same in the next period (1940 to the early 1950s), except that Bulgaria recovered Southern Dobruja, whose Tatar population had decreased by half.

 In the communist period, collectivization and industrialization destroyed the traditional lifestyle of the Tatars too.
 The natural but slow assimilation into the Turkish community - endogamy was no longer possible considering the small number of the Tatar population - was intensified by modernization.
 There was also a socioeconomic factor, the desire to take advantage of the privileges which the communist authorities granted to the Turkish community.

 The communist regime pursued inconsistent policies towards the Tatars.
 It originally adopted Moscow's attitude to the Crimean Tatars, officially ignoring their presence in Bulgaria (they were last mentioned in the 1956 census, finally reappearing in the post-communist census of 1992).

 In 1962, the Politburo of the Bulgarian Communist Party’s Central Committee proposed taking action against the Turkification of Gypsies, Tatars, and Pomaks.
 The measures included a study of the ethnic origins of Bulgaria’s Tatars.
 This attested to a new policy: accentuating the community's ethnocultural specificity in an effort to highlight and restore the distinction (blurred as a result of Turkification) between Tatars and Turks.

 The reforms in the 1990s have led to a restoration of Islamic Turkic names and the creation of conditions for normal contacts with relatives in Turkey, as well as for independent cultural and educational activities.
 There have been signs of a rebirth of Tatar identity.